Equities

 Mirabaud Sustainable Global Dividend Strategy

 A concentrated global equity strategy that seeks out leading companies with strong cashflows that deliver sustainable yield and dividend growth.
-The strategy aims to deliver a dividend yield of 1.2x – 1.5x the MSCI All Countries World Index.
+The strategy aims to deliver a dividend yield of 1.2x – 1.5x the MSCI All Countries World Index, with dividends growing faster than the index.

 Portfolio characteristics